nacnudz/RoadworthyLens/replit.md

 - Comprehensive installation and configuration documentation
 - SQLite database with local file storage ideal for NAS environment
 - Automatic backup system for completed inspections
+- **Working build system (August 2025)**: Fixed build script to properly use production build process with all dependencies